How to look at art: 30 mindful questions to ask yourself

 How has your opinion changed about this piece from the time you started looking at it until now?

 You may not always have time to run through a list of 30 questions when you are looking at a piece of art.
 However, you always have time to stop for a few minutes (or seconds) to really look at something before you form an opinion.
 It is important for us to take time to be mindful when looking at art, or we might miss something that could change our perspective.
+Taking time to get connected to the arts, whether through spending time in front of a piece of sculpture or listening to creative podcasts, helps to keep us motivated and inspired.

 Why 30 questions?
 We chose 30 questions in celebration of our company’s 30th Anniversary this year in 2019!
 We encourage you to see what has made us a leading conservation studio for 30 years.
 Learn what makes us different >